Protecting Kelp in Puget Sound

 The WA Department of Fish and Wildlife is seeking public comments on proposed changes to regulations that could increase protection for smelt in Puget Sound.
 Click here to submit comments, deadline May 30th.
 For more information about surf smelt, check out the Sea Doc Society's recent fact sheet.

-The next Northwest Straits Commission meeting will be held on Friday, May 31 at the Service Alternatives building in Coupeville, Island County.
-The agenda will be posted the week of the meeting.
+The next Northwest Straits Commission meeting will be held on Friday, April 25 via conference call.
 For information about past meetings click here.